 And by quite delicious, I mean basically good in everything.

-This here dish has been something I wanted to make for awhile because my husband and I love shrimp, lemons and pasta.
+This recipe has been something I wanted to make for awhile because my husband and I love shrimp, lemons and pasta.

-And these three flavors play really well together, so I gave it a shot one weekend, attempting to emulate the picatta sauce from a local restaurant that I craved during pregnancy.
-(We’d actually pick up dinner from this restaurant, and I would use their garlic rolls to soak up ALL the sauce because it was so delicious.)
+These three flavors play really well together, so I gave it a shot one weekend, attempting to emulate the picatta sauce from a local restaurant that I craved during my first pregnancy.

 It took a few tries, but I finally got it right!